envoyproxy/gateway/site/content/en/latest/design/eg-metrics.md

 ### Standards

-Our metrics, and traces in the future, will be built upon the [OpenTelemetry](https://opentelemetry.io/) standards.
+Our metrics, will be built upon the [OpenTelemetry](https://opentelemetry.io/) standards.
 All metrics will be configured via the [OpenTelemetry SDK](https://opentelemetry.io/docs/specs/otel/metrics/sdk/), which offers neutral libraries that can be connected to various backends.

 This approach allows the Envoy Gateway code to concentrate on the crucial aspect - generating the metrics - and delegate all other tasks to systems designed for telemetry ingestion.